Chan Kowk-wai: Kung fu heritage

-In 1960, Chan moved to Brazil, where he co-founded the Chinese Social Center (Portuguese: Centro Social Chinês) through which he taught kung fu classes for twelve years.
+In 1960, Chan moved to Brazil, where he co-founded the Chinese Social Center (Portuguese: Centro Social Chinês), where he taught kung fu classes for twelve years.
 He also taught classes at the renowned Universidade de São Paulo (USP) for seven years.
-In 1973, Chan founded the China-Brazil Kung Fu Academy for which he is largely known today.
+In 1973, Chan founded the Academia Sino-Brasileira de Kung-Fu, for which he is largely known today; this school remains active today, managed by his family, and has trained hundreds of students and dozens of teachers.

 The heritage tree given below details the main characters of all kung fu styles taught by Chan.
 Many of these characters are renowned; see section "See Also".

-Personal Approach
+Personal approach

-Chan teaches the core Northern Shaolin hand sets in a different order than Gu Yujeung.
+Chan taught the core Northern Shaolin hand sets in a different order than Gu Yujeung.
 The core ten sets are preceded by an introductory set and 12 Roads Tantui, as inherited by the Central Guoshu Institute.
 His methodology is propagated throughout the whole Sinobrasileira family.

 Romanized names below are given Pinyin (Mandarin) first, then Jyupting (Cantonese).